vemonet/rdflib-endpoint/README.md

 [![Run tests](https://github.com/vemonet/rdflib-endpoint/actions/workflows/run-tests.yml/badge.svg)](https://github.com/vemonet/rdflib-endpoint/actions/workflows/run-tests.yml) [![Publish to PyPI](https://github.com/vemonet/rdflib-endpoint/actions/workflows/publish-package.yml/badge.svg)](https://github.com/vemonet/rdflib-endpoint/actions/workflows/publish-package.yml) [![CodeQL](https://github.com/vemonet/rdflib-endpoint/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/vemonet/rdflib-endpoint/actions/workflows/codeql-analysis.yml) [![Coverage](https://sonarcloud.io/api/project_badges/measure?project=vemonet_rdflib-endpoint&metric=coverage)](https://sonarcloud.io/dashboard?id=vemonet_rdflib-endpoint)

-`rdflib-endpoint`  is a SPARQL endpoint based on RDFLib Graph to easily serve machine learning models, or any other logic implemented in Python via **custom SPARQL functions**.
+`rdflib-endpoint` is a SPARQL endpoint based on RDFLib to easily serve machine learning models, or any other logic implemented in Python via **custom SPARQL functions**.

 It aims to enable python developers to easily deploy functions that can be queried in a federated fashion using SPARQL.
 For example: using a python function to resolve labels for specific identifiers, or run a classifier given entities retrieved using a `SERVICE` query to another SPARQL endpoint.

-Feel free to create an [issue](/issues), or send a pull request if you are facing issues or would like to see a feature implemented.
+> Feel free to create an [issue](/issues), or send a pull request if you are facing issues or would like to see a feature implemented.

 ## 🧑‍🏫 How it works